Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 ### Payload
 - `address`: Account Address encoded as a JSON number or string e.g: 1, "1", "#1" - the Transaction will be constructed using this Address.
 - `source`: Convex Lisp source that you want to execute.
 - (Optional) `sequence`: The sequence number used to create the Transaction.
-If not provided, the server will attempet to determine the correct sequence number.
+If not provided, the server will attempt to determine the correct sequence number.

 Examples:
 ```json